Paramesonephric duct

-Paramesonephric ducts (or Müllerian ducts) are paired ducts of the embryo that run down the lateral sides of the genital ridge and terminate at the sinus tubercle in the primitive urogenital sinus.
-In the female, they will develop to form the fallopian tubes, uterus, cervix, and the upper one-third of the vagina.
+The paramesonephric ducts (or Müllerian ducts) are paired ducts in the embryonic development of the reproductive system of humans and other placental mammals.
+The ducts run down the lateral sides of the genital ridge, and terminate at the sinus tubercle in the primitive urogenital sinus.
+In humans they form in the embryo during the 6th week of gestational age, before sexual differentiation takes place.
+In the differentiated female, the paramesonephric ducts develop into the reproductive tract, that includes the fallopian tubes (oviducts), uterus, cervix, and the upper part of the vagina.

+In the male-determined embryo, the testes produce two hormones responsible for masculinization – anti-Müllerian hormone (AMH), and testosterone.
+Sertoli cells secrete AMH, during weeks six and seven, which causes the paramesonephric ducts to regress.
+In week eight Leydig cells secrete testosterone which stimulates the formation of male genitals from the mesonephric ducts.

+Each paramesonephric duct is situated just lateral to each mesonephric duct (Wolffian duct).
+The mesonephric ducts are not completely useless in the female case: they secrete protein Wnt-9b, which is necessary for the elongation of the paramesonephric ducts.
+Elongation also happens through the active migration of the paramesonephric epithelium, which happens through a phosphoinositide 3-kinase pathway.

 Development

-The female reproductive system is composed of two embryological segments: the urogenital sinus and the paramesonephric ducts.
+The female reproductive system develops from two embryological segments: the urogenital sinus and the paramesonephric ducts.
 The two are conjoined at the sinus tubercle.
 Paramesonephric ducts are present on the embryo of both sexes.
 Only in females do they develop into reproductive organs.
-They degenerate in males of certain species, but the adjoining mesonephric ducts develop into male reproductive organs.
-The sex based differences in the contributions of the paramesonephric ducts to reproductive organs is based on the presence, and degree of presence, of Anti-Müllerian hormone.
+They degenerate in males whereas the adjoining mesonephric ducts develop into male reproductive organs.
+The sex based differences in the contributions of the paramesonephric ducts to reproductive organs is based on the presence, and degree of presence, of anti-Müllerian hormone.